 Families of Wrongful Death Victims Have Legal Rights

-At Heygood, Orr & Pearson, we have tried hundreds of cases to verdict and have settled hundreds more, including cases involving medical malpractice, defective drugs or medical products, car and trucking accidents, and unsafe commercial products.
-Our attorneys have the experience and financial resources to handle personal injury cases from start to finish.
+At Heygood, Orr & Pearson, we have tried numerous cases to verdict and have settled many more, including cases involving medical malpractice, defective drugs or medical products, car and trucking accidents, and unsafe commercial products.
+Our Texas wrongful death attorneys have the experience and financial resources to handle personal injury cases from start to finish.
 In many instances, our firm has invested hundreds of thousands of dollars on behalf of our clients in order to take a case to trial.

 To speak with a lawyer about your case and find out if you may be eligible to file a wrongful death claim, contact Heygood, Orr & Pearson for a free legal consultation.
-You can reach us by calling toll-free at 1-877-446-9001, or by following the link on this website to our free case evaluation form.
+You can reach us by calling toll-free at 1-877-446-9001, or by filling out our online contact form today.